m30m/gnn-explainability/README.md

-# Benchmark Design for GNN Explanation Methods
+# When Comparing to Ground Truth is Wrong: On Evaluating GNN Explanation Methods
-The is the source code for the paper _Benchmark Design for GNN Explanation Methods_
+The is the source code for the paper _When Comparing to Ground Truth is Wrong: On Evaluating GNN Explanation Methods_

 ## Required libraries
 You can install the required libraries by running: